docsforadobe/ame-scripting-guide/3 - Exporter Object/index.rst

 Exporter Object
 =================

-The Exporter Object allows you to add items to the render queue.
+The Exporter Object allows you to access and modify the render queue.

 ``app.getExporter()``